seed-hypermedia/seed/docs/docs/hypermedia-protocol/hypermedia-url.md

 ## Account

-The first term of the Hypermedia URL is required
+The first term of the Hypermedia URL is the only required part: an [Account ID](./accounts.md#account-id).

+A basic Hypermedia URL is `hm://z6MkjPVNrNGA6dYEqkspBvfuTnAddw7hrNc5WM6dQDyuKkY3` which refers to the [Home Document](./concepts.md#home-document) of this Account.

 ## Path